Bûche de Noel (Yule Log)

 I initially learned about this Bûche de Noel recipe in French class, and then I really learned about it by preparing this in my sister’s kitchen when she was the chef at The Candlelight Restaurant at Snow Ridge Ski Resort, in Turin, New York.
 It was, shall we say, love at first bite.

 Additionally, the kitchen in The Candlelight was huge, with a galore of work space.
-I would put these together in my own little area while the other staff did their thing: salads, soups, lunches, sandwiches, and of course, dinner entrees.
+I would put these Yule logs together in my own little area while the other staff did their thing: salads, soups, lunches, sandwiches, and of course, dinner entrees.

 Usually there was music playing, kitchen banter going on, and always anticipation of creating an impressionable dining experience for the evening guests.